Skip to main content

 First Law of Thermodynamics

 The First Law of Thermodynamics, also known as the law of energy conservation, states that energy cannot be created or destroyed, only transformed from one form to another.
-For a heat engine, this principle implies that the heat energy supplied from the hot reservoir (Qh) is equal to the work done by the engine (W) plus the heat rejected to the cold reservoir (Qc).
-This relationship is essential for calculating both thermal efficiency and the heat extracted from the hot reservoir.
+In a heat engine, this principle implies that the heat energy supplied from the hot reservoir is converted into work and waste heat, maintaining a balance in energy transfer.
+This law is fundamental for calculating the heat extracted from the hot reservoir and the work output of the engine.

 Recommended video: